afritz1/OpenTESArena/README.md

 </details>

+### For the best experience
+1. Navigate to options menu in pause menu
+2. Set Graphics API to Vulkan
+3. Set FPS Limit to your monitor's refresh rate
+4. Change dithering mode to Modern
+5. Restart game

 ### Options files
 `options-changes.txt` is created in your user prefs folder the first time OpenTESArena runs and stores values that differ from the ones in `options-default.txt`.
 - Windows: `<username>/AppData/Roaming/OpenTESArena/options/`